Saudi Aramco: what we know so far about the world’s biggest IPO

 “I would expect the firm to seek secondary listings over the next decade across multiple exchanges, so if the LSE is not selected as the first exchange, there could be a secondary listing in the future in London.”

-The decision for the location should be towards the end of 2017.
+The decision for the location should be towards the end of this year, at a conference organised by Saudi Arabia’s Public Investment Fund (PIF) in October in Riyadh.

 “If we see filing for the listing in the fourth quarter of this year, it could place the public offering in the first quarter of 2018,” said Jurecky.